TinFiolic/AbandonTracker/readme.md

 ## Features

 - Displays abandoned quest names in chat
-- Shows quest objective items with clickable links
-- Identifies quest source items (items provided by quest givers)
+- Shows detailed quest details with quest items and sources (items provided by quest givers)
-- Lists required items for abandoned quests
 - Maintains a history of abandoned quests

 ## Commands